Pavelwell7/django-orm-watching-storage-part-1/README.md

 # Bank security console

 This is the internal repository of the bank "We will take your money".
-If you got here by accident, then you do not have access to the database, but you can view and use the layout code
+If you got here by accident, then you do not have access to the database, but you can view and use the layout code.

 ### How to install